huntersuzuki/Typecript_Tutorial/EXPLORER-ESSENTIALS/Explanation-to-code/docs/functions-in-typescript.md

 5. **Functions in Objects**
    - Function types can be part of an object structure, ensuring type safety when defining methods in objects.

-Let me know if you need any clarification! 🚀